jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 ties whose members are in some way similar to each ... ment.
-By reducing the load on memory and facilitating the efficient storage and retrieval of infor- mation, categorization serves as the fundamental cognitive mechanism that simplifies the individual’s experience of the environment" (, p.
+By reducing the load on memory and facilitating the efficient storage and retrieval of infor- mation, categorization serves as the fundamental cognitive mechanism that simplifies the individual’s experience of the environment" (Jacob, 2004, p.
 518)

-- Classifying: placing something into existing categories/classes
+- Classifying: placing something into existing categories/classes "In LIS, the term “classification” is used to refer to three distinct but related concepts: a system of classes, ordered according to a predetermined set of principles and used to organize a set of entities; a group or class in a classification system; and the process of assigning entities to classes in a classification system" (Jacob, 2004, p.522)

     - Subject headings
         - subheadings
             - postcoordinated